StarbirdTech/AI-Blueprints/README.md

 The sample projects in this folder demonstrate how to build deep learning applications with [**HP AI Studio**](https://www.hp.com/us-en/workstations/ai-studio.html).

-We provide **6 sample projects**, each designed for quick and easy use to help you get started efficiently.
+We provide **6 blueprint projects**, each designed for quick and easy use to help you get started efficiently.

 ### 🖌️ Classification with Keras